bowenyl/bowenyl.github.io/README.md

 - `index.md` — tells Jekyll to use the home layout
 - `_config.yml` — basic site settings

-## Important before uploading

-Copy these files into the root of the existing `bowenyl.github.io` repository and let them overwrite files with the same names.

-Keep your existing `downloads/` directory, especially:

-- `downloads/CV.pdf`
-- `downloads/template.zip`
-- `downloads/notes.zip`

-The homepage links point to those existing files.

-If you want the site to be homepage-only, you may also delete the old `pages/research.md` and `pages/resources.md` files.
-They are not linked by this new homepage.

 ## Changing section order

 Open `_layouts/home.html` and move the corresponding `<section>` block.
 The current order is: